Seraj-Omar/CSS-Color-Markers/README.md

 # CSS-Color-Markers

-Just a simple practice on CSS colors by making a set of three color markers with Box-Shadow using different CSS ways to display colors Such Hex ,Hsl ,Rgb
+Just a simple practice on CSS colors by making a set of three color markers with Box-Shadow using different CSS ways to display colors Such Hex ,Hsl ,and Rgb

 See it here :
 https://css-color-markers11.netlify.app/